Turn webpages into LLM-ready data at scale with a simple API call

-How to Automate Web Scraping in a Couple of Clicks
+How to Automate Web Scraping with Python

 Excerpt content